awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 ## Cancel a Spot Fleet request<a name="cancel-spot-fleet"></a>

-When you are finished using your Spot Fleet, you can cancel the Spot Fleet request\.
-This cancels all Spot requests associated with the Spot Fleet, so that no new Spot Instances are launched for your Spot Fleet\.
-You must specify whether the Spot Fleet should terminate its Spot Instances\.
-If you terminate the instances, the Spot Fleet request enters the `cancelled_terminating` state\.
-Otherwise, the Spot Fleet request enters the `cancelled_running` state and the instances continue to run until they are interrupted or you terminate them manually\.
+If you no longer require a Spot Fleet, you can cancel the Spot Fleet request\.
+After you cancel a fleet request, all Spot requests associated with the fleet are also canceled, so that no new Spot Instances are launched\.

+When you cancel a Spot Fleet request, you must also specify if you want to terminate all of its instances\.
+These include both On\-Demand Instances and Spot Instances\.

+If you specify that the instances must be terminated when the fleet request is canceled, the fleet request enters the `cancelled_terminating` state\.
+Otherwise, the fleet request enters the `cancelled_running` state and the instances continue to run until they are interrupted or you terminate them manually\.

 **To cancel a Spot Fleet request \(console\)**